 The recommended action would not have an impact on the adopted Fiscal Year 2021/22 budget; however, a portion of the proposed \$2,200,000 in OBAG Cycle 3 CMA Planning funds are included in the proposed Fiscal Year 2022/23 budget and will be included in future budgets to cover the funding for those respective fiscal years, if approved by the Board.

 CAC POSITION

-The CAC will consider this item at its April 27, 2022, meeting.
+The CAC considered this item at its April 27, 2022, meeting and adopted a motion of support for the staff recommendation.

 SUPPLEMENTAL MATERIALS